rebelsky/sams-assorted-musings-reflections/logos-colors-fonts-etc.md

 off the primary Web site (other than saying "It belongs behind a password wall on GrinCo", which they promised us wouldn't be all that they would do).

-[7] The two-petal logo was in use when I arrived at Grinnell.
-I was told that folks referred to that logo as "mating slugs".
+[7] The split-petal logo was in use when I arrived at Grinnell.
+I was told that folks referred to that logo as "[mating slugs](mating-slugs)".
 But if you do a Web search for "Grinnell" and "Mating Slugs", you tend to find only my musings.
 Go figure.